CaptainCrouton89/AlariaWiki/World Timeline.md

 [Alaria](Alaria) was one of the last planar stacks to form.
 It opened up without any psyic energy, and with only three [planes](Planes)—the material realm, the [Astral Plane](Astral Plane), and [Malstaris](Malstaris).

-#### Lyzarian Era: 235–180 million years ago
+#### Lyzaria Era: 235–180 million years ago

+The first titans were Nydus, Aurus, and Celesté.
+Three siblings.
+After them came the first daughter—Lyzaria.

-With the Lyzarus the first titan was born.
+With Lyzaria the first titan was born.
 Titans were enormous, powerful beings who were responsible for creating most life on [Alaria](Alaria), probably also using [Deoric](Deoric).
 They populated all three [planes](Planes), though their most epic civilizations were built up in the depths of the Astral Sea and deep in the caves of [Malstaris](Malstaris).

+##### Celesté is Formed

+Celesté was younger than her twin brothers, Aurus and Nydus, and she was stuck with the Material Plane.
+Nydus and Aurus faught frequently, and wreaked much destruction, including on the hard work of the other titans.
+Celesté decided that she could better serve the titans by sacrificing herself and forming Celesté—a source of power for the titans of the Material Plane.

 #### Ezz Rift: 120 million years ago